xaylax/xaylax/past.md

  - A cool thing I did this week: ✨

     Finished Week 1 of an Intro to Python course I've been meaning to take! 🐍💗 (am I a #pythonista yet?!)

+  ## Week vii- Sept 28- Oct 4

+  - Quote of the week: 💡

+   >“I don’t believe in astrology; I’m a Sagittarius and we’re skeptical.”

+   ~ Arthur C. Clarke

+- What I'm bopping to this week: 🎵

+   [**Mad as Rabbits**](https://open.spotify.com/track/3pfUrqXf1WRxLjpxdnLjfR?si=G9HXKspJRSaHDkwsrI9JUQ) by Panic!
+At the Disco

+ - A cool thing I did this week: ✨

+    Started a really fun project 🐶🐶🐶 (number 1 leetcode procrastinator right here)